acend/kubernetes-basics-training/content/en/docs/03/_index.md

 ---

-In this lab, we will interact with the Kubernetes cluster for the first time.
+In this lab, we will interact with the {{% param distroName %}} cluster for the first time.

 {{% alert title="Warning" color="secondary" %}}
 Please make sure you completed [lab 2](../02/) before you continue with this lab.